aptech/docs/docs/CR-new.rst

-If you would like your user-defined procedures to not be cleared after a new statement, you can either add them to a GAUSS Library or create a file in your `GAUSSHOME` directory with the same name as your procedure and a .g file extension.
-This file :file:`.g` file should only contain your procedure.
+If you would like your user-defined procedures to not be cleared after a new statement, you can either add them to a GAUSS Library or create a file in your `GAUSSHOME` directory with the same name as your procedure and a :file:`.g` file extension.
+This :file:`.g` file should only contain your procedure.

 This command can be used with arguments as the first statement in a